 Healthcare professionals, especially medical doctors, and especially specialists, have bought into the belief that they are gods, and that they can do no wrong.
 Consider the case of a celebrated cardiologist in Fresno who left an open-heart surgical procedure before it was done, leaving it to an assistant to finish the job.
 The patient went into a vegetative state, and the doctor is now being sued for medical negligence.

 Because healthcare professionals literally have our lives in their hands, they are stringently trained and expected to conform to a high standard of care.
 When they breach that duty through willful or reckless behavior, they need to be held accountable for the damage they inflict on people who have put their utmost trust in them.
-And as pointed out on the Ausband & Dumont Law Firm website, because medical malpractice often results in life-changing injuries or death, it is just right that the victims or their survivors receive at least significant financial compensation for their losses.
+Because medical malpractice often results in life-changing injuries or death, it is just right that the victims or their survivors receive at least significant financial compensation for their losses.

 If you have been a victim of medical malpractice and suffered grievous injury as a result, financial compensation is the least that is owed you.
 A medical malpractice lawyer may not be able to “make whole” what has been lost, but they can help in giving you the best shot at it.